juanccastroquant-research/distributional-rl-risk-aware-portfolio/README.md

 asset universe, and benchmarks it against classical passive and convex-optimisation strategies.
 It can run on **real Yahoo Finance data** or on a **synthetic, physically-motivated market simulator** that needs no internet access.

-## TL;DR — what I did

-I read every file, then actually **ran** the full pipeline (gradient checks, a full `train.py` run, `run_seed_sweep.py`, `run_ablation_lambda_tc0_real.py`, `run_advantage_diagnosis.py`, and `compare_ablation.py`, in every combination of `use_gnn`/`es_mode`/`actor_update_every_steps`) rather than just reading the code, so I could catch things a pure read-through would miss.

-**Result: the code you uploaded is already correct and runs end-to-end without errors.** All three gradient-check scripts pass (`gradcheck.py`, `gradcheck_encoders.py`, `gradcheck_models.py`), and every orchestration script completes and produces sane output on the synthetic market.
-This project has clearly already been through several real debugging passes — the source is full of dated `BUG FIX:` / `VALIDATION:` comments explaining exactly what was wrong and why the current code is right (e.g. the market-crash-term sign flip in `market_sim.py`, the look-ahead leak in `causal_rolling_normalise`, the once-per-episode actor-update bottleneck in `train.py`, the advantage-baseline double-counting in `actor_update`).
-I checked each of those fixes against the math and they are all correct.

-**The one genuine bug I found and fixed:** `config_synthetic.yaml` didn't exist anywhere in the project, even though `run_advantage_diagnosis.py` and `run_ablation_lambda_tc0_real.py` both hard-code it as their default config path, and their own docstrings tell you to run them exactly that way "so it runs without internet access."
-On a fresh checkout, both commands would fail immediately with `FileNotFoundError` — the one code path meant to work without network access couldn't be invoked at all.
-I've added `config_synthetic.yaml` (mirrors `config.yaml`'s actor/critic/state/risk/training hyperparameters, with `market_sim.py`'s own synthetic-market knobs in place of the real-ticker date ranges) and verified it against `train.py`, `run_advantage_diagnosis.py`, and `run_ablation_lambda_tc0_real.py` directly.

-Everything else in this delivery is **byte-for-byte what you uploaded** — nothing was changed, because nothing needed to be.

----

 ## What's in this folder